MoonFunding/ICO/README.md

 Rounds 1 and 2 are available only to investors who booked a place in our whitelist.
 Rounds 3-10 are available to everyone.
 Rounds 3-10 use a copy of the same smart contract, with different values.
+Meaning there will be a different smart contract for each round, but the code will be the same.

 Round 1
 * Soft Cap: 2,8ETH